finos-labs/applied-genai/README.md

 ## Getting Involved

-We encourage financial institutions, technology providers, and researchers to participate in the LLM Exploration Initiative.
+We encourage financial institutions, technology providers, and researchers to participate in the Applied GenAI Initiative.
 Here's how you can get involved:

 *   **Join the FINOS AI Readiness Special Interest Group (SIG):** [Link to SIG page](https://www.finos.org/ai-readiness)
 *   **Contribute to discussions and provide feedback:** Share your ideas, use cases, and challenges on this GitHub Repo as Issues or Discussions, the FINOS mailing list or [FINOS Community Slack](https://finos-lf.slack.com/messages/finos-community/).